Xylose isomerase: Application in industry

-The process is carried out in bioreactors at 60–65 °C. Enzymes become inactivated at high temperatures like this, and one focus of research has been engineering more thermostable versions of xylose isomerase and the other enzymes in the process.
-The enzymes are generally immobilized to increase throughput; better ways to do this has been another research focus.
+The process is carried out in bioreactors at 60–65 °C. Many enzyme become denatured at these temperatures, and one focus of research has been engineering more thermostable versions of xylose isomerase and the other enzymes in the process.
+The enzymes are generally immobilized to increase throughput, and finding better ways to do this has been another research focus.

-Xylose isomerase is one of the enzymes used by bacteria in nature to use cellulose as food and another focus on industrial and academic research, has been developing versions of xylose isomerase that could be useful in the production of biofuel.
+Xylose isomerase is one of the enzymes used by bacteria in nature in order to utilize hemicellulose as an energy source, and another focus of industrial and academic research has been developing versions of xylose isomerase that could be useful in the production of biofuel.

 As a dietary supplement

+The ability of xylose isomerase to convert between glucose and fructose has led to its proposal as a treatment for fructose malabsorption.
+This enzyme is used in industrial settings and has been shown to produce no allergic response in humans.

-Products containing Xylose-Isomerase are sold as over-the-counter dietary supplements to combat fructose malabsorption, primarily in Europe and under brand names including Fructaid, Fructease and Fructosin.
+Products containing xylose isomerase are sold as over-the-counter (OTC) dietary supplements to combat fructose malabsorption, under brand names including Fructaid, Fructease, Fructase, Fructose Digest and Fructosin.
 Apart from general concerns over the effectiveness of OTC-enzymes, there is currently very limited research available on Xylose-Isomerase as a dietary supplement, with the sole scientific study indicating a positive effect on malabsorption-related nausea and abdominal pain, but none on bloating.
+This decrease in breath hydrogen excretion demonstrated in this study is a potential sign that fructose was absorbed much better.
+However, the results of this study was not confirmed by other studies, and this study did not assess the long-term health effects and did not try to determine which patients are best suited to treatment with xylose isomerase, if at all.